leonc123/C-Practice/README.md

 # C-Practice
 Repository for learning and practicing C.

+=C/Terminal==
 To compile C programs, type:

 gcc -ansi -wall -pedantic -o [path/output-name] [path/source-file-name]

+When formatting in printf() e.g %6.1f, it means right justify text atleast 6 digits with 1 decimal place.
+The total width of the space is 6.

+To delete words in terminal, ctrl-W repeatedly if needed.

 =GIT==
 Useful git commands